RAvdek/money_squirrel/README.md

 # TODO

-- Make a facade which will download all data.
-Should come with a command line interface for easy update.
-- Download data.
-I'm thinking that hourly data information from a couple of years worth of data would work for a basic intro.
-- Perform initial analysis.
-I'm thinking we should try to predict hourly close price and volume based on overall Google trend data and previous history.
+## Dev
 - Will have to make custom methods for trends to handle data massaging as they hid the data.
-- What other data resources shold I be downloading data from?
-I'd like to do soem sentiment analysis on news headlines or summaries.
+- What other data resources should I be downloading data from?
+I'd like to do some sentiment analysis on news headlines or summaries.
 - Create an "ETL" application for doing cleaning dumps of data.
-Can just do db to pandas to db
+Can just do db to pandas to db.

+## Analysis
+- Mean interest over time is not correlating to next day trade delta.
+This is part due to the way I'm calculating, but also because there is no baseline of comparison for the search interest.
+Everything will just be "how popular compared to the most popular item".
+- Should pick an easy "anchoring" search term to include when pulling from trends API.

 # Useful help articles